WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Scalability.
 Never worry about going viral or other traffic spikes.

-- Free SSL.
-Kinsta has integrated Let’s Encrypt, so you can have free SSL with Kinsta Hosting.
+- Free Cloudflare SSL.
+Kinsta has integrated Cloudflare integration, so you can have free SSL with Kinsta hosting.

 I’ve told you before…I’m no dev – but if you’re interested, here are some of the specs Kinsta is running with: